Eddevinc/files2/wvd-in-a-day/03-Create-Host-Pools.md

       - Subscription: *Choose the default subscription*.
       - Resource Group: *Select **WVD-RG** from the drop down*.
      -  Host Pool Name: **WVD-HP-02**
-     -  Location: East US, *basically this should be same as the region of your resource group*.
+     -  Location: *East US*, *basically this should be same as the region of your resource group*.
      - Validation environmet: **No**

    **B.** **Host Pool Type –** Defines the type of host pool.

      - Host pool type: **Personal**
      - Assignment type: **Automatic**

+     > Assignment are of two types: *Automatic* and *Direct*.
+In *Automatic assignment* the service will select an available host and assign it to the user.
+In *Direct assignment* admin selects a specific host to assign to a user.

      - Then click on **Review + Create**

    ![ws name.](media/a3.png)